-Shasta daisies are a popular and easy-to-grow perennial flower.
+Shasta Daisies are a popular and easy-to-grow perennial flower.
 In the winter, protect them from extreme cold and ensure they have proper drainage to prevent the roots from rotting.
 This is especially important for growing zones where ice and snow are expected.
-It is important to remember that while Shasta Daisy is a hardy plant, it is still considered a tender plant and may not be able to withstand extreme winter conditions without proper care.
+It is important to remember that while Shasta Daisy is a hardy plant, some cultivars are more tender and may be more susceptible to extreme winter conditions.

 Protecting Shasta Daisy in Winter